GHOST-ngo/ghost-web/README.md

 ## Location

+The GHOST is looking for a suitable place to haunt.

+The work of GHOST is available online at https://github.com/GHOST-ngo

-The GHOST Labs is currently under construction.
-Suitable hosts are requested to contact the authors.
+The website and other artifacts are currently under construction.
+Suitable contributors, benefactors and hosts are requested to contact the authors.

 ** Under Construction **